-Who are The Morning After?
+Who Were The Morning After?

 Pushing both social and musical boundaries this self-proclaimed feminist hard rock band from Seattle are serving up reality checks.
 Since forming in January 2016, they have flawlessly combined the intensity of rock with satire, creating tracks that raise awareness of issues occurring within society.
 This group has a lot to say and will ensure their message will not be silenced.

 The premise for creating music is just as intriguing as the finished product.

 "Imagine if a bunch of angry women (and one dude) just like.. got tired of System of a Down not releasing any new music and said '**** it I’m gonna do it myself.'
 Or you know, hard rock, I guess."